 100 ÷ 100 = 1

-It is a good idea to account for waste during installation and order additional material.
-It is commonly recommended to order an additional 10% material to account for cutoffs, trim, and other waste.
+Because there will inevitably be some waste due to off-cuts, measurement errors, or unintended damage, it’s always a good idea to order some extra material for the project.
+It is commonly recommended to order an additional 10% material to account for waste.

 Having left over siding material is also a good idea since it allows you to make future repairs that will match the existing siding.